-WIN – You bet your horse to finish first.
-If your horse wins you collect.
+WIN – You bet your horse to finish first and if it wins, you cash your ticket.

-EXACTA – You bet two horses to finish first and second in exact order.
+EXACTA – This is where you can start making some money.
+The easiest exotic wager would be the Exacta.
+You bet two horses to finish first and second in exact order.
 A $2 Exacta 3-5 means that horse #3 must win and horse #5 must finish second.
 A $2 Exacta box 3-5 costs twice as much ($4) but combines the two horses to finish first and second, in either order.
 A $2 Exacta Box 3-5 pays off if the final order finish is either 3-5 or 5-3.
+The payoff for an Exacta box would be half of the Exacta payout.
 Exacta betting is a favorite among skilled handicappers and can provide some very lucrative payoffs.
 At some race track Exactas are referred to as Exactors.

-QUINELLA – You bet two horses to finish first and second in either order.
-A $2 Quinella 4-5 pays off if the final order of finish is 4-5 or 5-4.
+QUINELLA – With a Quinella bet, you take two horses to finish first and second in either order.
+An example would be a $2 Quinella 2-4 pays off if the final order of finish is 2-4 or 4-2.
 As long as your two horses finish in the top two positions, you win.
-Quinellas generally (but not always) pay less than Exactors, simply because your two selections can finish in either order, rather than in exact order.
+Quinellas generally (but not always) pay less than Exactors/Exacta, simply because your two selections can finish in either order, rather than in exact order.

-TRIFECTA – You bet three horses to finish first, second and third in exact order.
-A $2 straight Trifecta 4-5-6 pays off only if the final order of finish is 4-5-6.
+TRIFECTA – In a Trifecta, you bet three horses to finish first, second and third in exact order.
+A $2 straight Trifecta 7-3-5 pays off only if the final order of finish is 7-3-5.
 A popular wager among many horse racing fans is a $1 Trifecta box of three or more horses.
-A $1 Trifecta box of three horses such as 4-5-6 costs $6 but includes six possible winning $1 combinations.
+A $1 Trifecta box of three horses such as 3-5-7 costs $6 but includes six possible winning $1 combinations.
 The box pays off if your three selections finish in the top three positions in any order.
 The cost of a $1 Trifecta box is equal to the number of combinations multiplied by $1.
+A Trifecta Box will pay the exact half of what the Trifecta pays.
 Trifectas can produce huge payoffs on occasion.
 At some race tracks Trifectas are referred to as Triactors.

-SUPERFECTA – Another wager that can produce huge payoffs.
+SUPERFECTA – Another wager that can produce huge payoffs is the Superfecta, but are very hard to hit.
 You bet four horses to finish first, second, third and fourth in exact order.
-A $2 straight Superfecta 4-6-5-2 pays off only if the final order of finish is 4-6-5-2.
-A popular wager among many fans is a $1 Superfecta wheel, in which you selectone horse to win and a combination of other horses to finish second, third and fourth.
+A $2 straight Superfecta 2-4-9-8 pays off only if the final order of finish is 2-4-9-8.
+A popular wager among many fans is a $1 Superfecta wheel, in which you select one horse to win and a combination of other horses to finish second, third and fourth.
 The cost of a $1 Superfecta wheel with one horse to win and three other horses to finish in any order in the second, third and fourth positions, costs $6.
 The cost of a $1 Superfecta box including four horses to finish first second, third and fourth, in any order, is $24.